How to answer the age-old question: Could this meeting have been an email?

 Before you send out a calendar invite, consider that meetings are multiples of their attendees, says Burns.
 “If a bad six-minute meeting has 10 attendees, that’s an hour of wasted productivity,” he says.
 “Now imagine a bad 30-minute meeting with three people or more.”

 Meetings are requests for someone’s time, so carefully evaluate the its cost or benefit, says Janardan.
-“Being transactional can help you take less time; however, it can also lead to exhaustion and overload,” he asks.
+“Being transactional can help you take less time; however, it can also lead to exhaustion and overload,” she says.
 “Be human and encourage others to do the same.”

-Resist the urge to default to a meeting, says Janardan.
-“Remind yourself of all the things that got resolved when you had those casual run-ins at work and try to recreate them—whether you are in-person or not.
+Resist the urge to default to a meeting, says Janardan: “Remind yourself of all the things that got resolved when you had those casual run-ins at work and try to recreate them—whether you are in-person or not.
 Sometimes the fastest way to come to a solution is to just pick up the phone or physically seek out a colleague if you are spending more time in a physical office.”

 When done right, meetings can result in stronger teams.
 “Regardless of your industry, building and maintaining positive relationships with your peers and teams helps improve the flow of overall communications,” says Burns.
 “A well-run meeting can organically foster rapport and help build bonds within teams.”